Cairns Marine Precinct

 A $30 million investment by the Queensland Government as part of the Unite and Recover – Economic Recovery Plan funded new infrastructure, including two wharves and the costs of the connection of services including power and water to the new wharves.

 The construction of these wharves in Cairns will expand its capacity to carry out in-water maintenance on vessels used by the Australian Defence Force and Australian Border Force.

-The project will ensure that the state maintains a robust marine capability and Cairns capitalises on emerging regional opportunities and affirms its position as the leading maritime maintenance, repair and overhaul (MRO) destination in Northern Australia.
 Improved infrastructure and Port upgrades are particularly important in the current context of an increasing focus on the geo-political environment in the Indo-Pacific region.